landschootl/tindev/tindev-api/README.md

 ## Building for production

-To optimize the tindev application for production, run:
+To optimize the jhipster application for production, run:

     ./mvnw -Pprod clean package